ezeriosk/Logistic_Reggresion_Titanic/README.md

 - Evaluate the model using cross-validation

 ### Model Evaluation:
-- Calculate and report accuracy
+- Calculate accuracy and confusion matrix

 ## 📈 Results